AranBSmith/rhex-ite/README.md

 #### Installing DART

-To simulate our hexapod we are using the [DART] simulator.
+To simulate our rhex we are using the [DART] simulator.
 To install use the following procedure:

 ```bash
 sudo apt-add-repository ppa:libccd-debs/ppa